-- Use — how will you be using your carrier (around the house, on long hikes, while grocery shopping)?
+- Use — how will you be using your carrier (around the house, hiking with baby, while grocery shopping)?

 I usually have two or three baby carriers around the house.
 I use different carriers for different ages and tasks; for example, I prefer the wrap or ring carriers for infants, and the buckle style carriers for toddlers.
 I also prefer the buckle carriers for longer periods of babywearing, such as a hike, because they offer better support of the baby (and are less likely to cause a back ache).

 If you can, try out the baby carriers before buying.
 You can do this by borrowing a friend’s carrier or dropping by your local baby store.
 You want to see how easy it is to put the carrier on and off, and how it feels with your baby in it.

 These wrap-style baby carriers are great for newborns.
 The Beluga Baby keeps your infant secure and snug, letting you work hands-free while baby naps or cuddles.
 The wrap folds neatly, making it easy to carry in a diaper bag, but does take a bit longer to tie around yourself.
 Baby can be worn on the front only but can be nursed while in the wrap.
 I’ve used two Beluga Baby wraps with Joey from about 2 months on.